 The aluminium wheels hit the scales at a claimed 1420 grams and come compete with Yksion Pro UST tyres, valves, sealant and quick releases.

 Mavic Cosmic Pro Carbon UST were £1190 now £952

 The Exalith wheelset is a alloy and carbon mixed wheel to offer weight savings whilst trying to retain braking power which is where the wheels get its name from.

 Exalith is a chemical treatment that reinforces the rim profile, less prone to wear and improves braking efficiency.
 These 45mm deep wheels will offer some aero gains and weighing in at a claimed 1650 grams they are not bad weight wise either.

 Mavic has melded its road and MTB wheelset expertise to develop the Allroad wheelsets.
 So they have a robust build with alloy rims and bombproof hubs ready for the road less travelled.
-This set on sale at Wiggle is the 650b wheel size so if you want to run wider tyres on your gravel or adventure bike this is the perfect option.
+This set on sale at Wiggle is the disc brake 700c wheel size so if you want to run wider tyres on your gravel or adventure bike this is the perfect option.

 Mavic’s wheel tech trickles down to it’s lowest priced models too and the Aksiums will provided a robust bombproof and durable rim brake wheelset for everyday riding, ideal for winter and commuting.